What helps groups create momentum? Here are a few lessons from around the world.

 3. Use suspense in actions

 The above example raises another way to create momentum, which is the use of suspense.
-We don’t know what will happen on 7 October—and that creates interest and causes people to talk about it, too.

 Sometimes our campaigns naturally have dates that create suspense.
 But when those aren’t in our campaign (or even when they are), we can take a powerful attitude and create our own actions that involve suspense.